Skip to main content

 • Settlement Dynamics: examines settlement hierarchies and the factors that affect them.
 Urban trends and issues in Lower Income Countries and Higher Income Countries are studied

-Methods of assessment: The Cambridge AS Geography course is assessed by two 90-minute external examinations (one for the Physical Geography topics and one for the Human Geography topics).
+Methods of assessment: The Cambridge AS Geography course is assessed by two 90-minute external examinations (Physical Geography and Human Geography).
 If a student continues with Geography at the Cambridge A2 Form 7 level, then the examinations sat at Cambridge AS Form 6 will contribute 50% of their final A Level mark.

 Special equipment/costs: Students are required to provide their own Geography equipment including a 30cm ruler, colouring pencils, glue stick, scissors, pencil sharpener, pens, and a 2B8 Book.
 Students may be required to contribute to any field trip bus costs.